oliveiralecca/nlw-expert-react-native/README.md

 ## :dart: About ##

 This project was developed on the 14th edition of Rocketseat's famous event called Next Level Week.
-In this front-end trail, a restaurant menu mobile app was built.
+On this front-end trail, a restaurant menu mobile app was built.

 ## :sparkles: Features ##